naphteine/gokay.works/README.md

-# Portfolio
+# gokay.works

-Hello, this is my personal portfolio.
+This repository contains all the code for my [gokay.works](personal website).